grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 For each of the following programs:

 * Write down how you expect the following programs evaluate, step-by-step.
-* Test your answers in DrRacket.
+* Test your answers in Scamper.
 * In a sentence or two, describe how the program executes and why the program ultimately behaves in the way that it does.

 Note that some of these programs produce errors; that is intentional!